dnote/dnote/README.md

 ## Server (Optional)

-Just run a binary.
-No database setup required.
+Server is a binary with SQLite embedded.
+No database setup is required.

-Run with Docker Compose using [compose.yml](./host/docker/compose.yml):
+If using docker, create a compose.yml:

 ```yaml
 services: